External Storage Authentication Mechanisms

 The Username and password mechanism requires a manually-defined username and password.
 These get passed directly to the backend.

-The Session credentials mechanism uses the ownCloud login credentials of the user to connect to the storage.
+The Log-in credentials, save in session mechanism uses the ownCloud login credentials of the user to connect to the storage.
 These are not stored anywhere on the server, but rather in the user session, giving increased security.
-The drawback is that sharing is disabled when this mechanism is in use, as ownCloud has no access to the storage credentials and so other users cannot use it.
+The drawbacks are that sharing is disabled when this mechanism is in use, as ownCloud has no access to the storage credentials, and background file scanning does not work.

 Currently only the RSA mechanism is implemented, where a public/private keypair is generated by ownCloud and the public half shown in the GUI.
 The keys are generated in the SSH format, and are currently 1024 bits in length.
 Keys can be regenerated with a button in the GUI.